 - John Bischoff, Professor of Music at Mills College in Oakland, is a pioneer of live computer music.
 He is known for his solo constructions in real-time synthesis as well as his development of computer network music.
 Bischoff studied composition with Robert Moran, James Tenney, Robert Ashley, and David Behrman.
 He has been active in the experimental music scene in the San Francisco Bay Area for over 40 years as a composer, performer, and teacher.
 He has performed all over the world and received numerous awards.
 He is a founding member of the League of Automatic Music Composers, the world's first computer network band.
 From 1985 to the present he has performed and recorded with the network band The Hub.
 In 2004, noted media theorist Douglas Kahn published A Musical Technography of John Bischoff in the Leonardo Music Journal (Vol. 14, MIT Press).
 Two important retrospective CD packages documenting computer network music were released in 2007 and 2008: The League of Automatic Music Composers: 1978-1983 (New World Records) and 3-CD set of recordings by The Hub titled Boundary Layer (Tzadik).
 Recordings of his work are also available on Lovely Music, 23Five, Centaur, and Artifact Recordings.
 A solo CD titled Audio Combine was released a few years ago on New World Records and was picked as one of the "Best of the Year 2012" by WIRE magazine.

 - Clair Brown is Professor of Economics, Director of the Center for Work, Technology, and Society, and past Director of the Institute of Industrial Relations at the University of California, Berkeley.
 Clair has published research on many aspects of how economies function, including development engineering, high-tech industries, the standard of living, and discrimination.
 Today Clair works on how our economic system can provide comfortable, meaningful lives to all people in a sustainable world.
-Her graduate students in Development Engineering work on technologies to improve people's lives in low-income regions.
-Her undergraduate students apply Buddhist economics to evaluate financial risk of fossil fuel companies in order to push for fossil-free public pension portfolios.
-Clair and her students have developed a holistic measure of economic performance based on the quality of life for California.
-This index integrates inequality, environmental degradation, nonmarket activities, and consumption to provide an inclusive measurement of sustainable economic performance.
-Read about Clair's life and work in Eminent Economics II (Szenberg and Ramrattan, eds, Cambridge U Press).
+At UC Berkeley, Clair teaches an undergraduate seminar on Buddhist Economics, provides an economic framework that integrates global sustainability and shared prosperity along with care for the human spirit.
+Clair also is a faculty leader in Development Engineering, a program for graduate students to develop their multidisciplinary skills for designing, building, and evaluating new technologies to help regions improve quality of life in a sustainable way.
+Her books include American Standards of Living, 1919-1988, and Buddhist Economics: An enlightened approach to the dismal science (Bloomsbury Press, 2017).
+Clair's economic approach and life as an economist is published in Eminent Economists II - Their Life and Work Philosophies (Cambridge University Press, 2013).
 The Labor and Employment Research Association honored Clair with their Lifetime Achievement Award for her contributions to improving workers' lives.
 She practices Tibetan Buddhism.
 Learn more about Clair and listen to podcasts on Buddhist Economics at www.buddhisteconomics.net.
+See http://buddhisteconomics.net/

 - Meredith Drum creates experimental cinema as fictions, essays and documentaries in the form of linear videos, interactive installations, printed books, place-based movement research and mobile media projects.
 Her work has been supported by grants and residencies from a range of institutions including the Lower Manhattan Cultural Council, iLand, the Bronx Museum of the Arts, the Wassaic Project, the Experimental Television Center, Wave Farm Transmission Arts, ISSUE Project Room, HASTAC and the University of California Institute for Research in the Arts.
 Meredith exhibits frequently in New York City, and has also recently been included in international exhibitions in Dubai, Mexico City, Rio, Brighton (UK), Manizales (CO), Paris, Copenhagen, and Valencia (ES).